drhsqlite/fossil-mirror/www/gitusers.md

 Let’s get into something a bit more complicated: a case study showing how the concepts lined out above cause Fossil to materially differ in day-to-day operation from Git.

-You may need to check out
-a version of a project by date.
+The goal: you need to check out a version of a project by date.
 Perhaps your customer gave you a vague bug report referencing only a date rather than a version, or perhaps you’re poking semi-randomly through history to find a “good” version to anchor the start point of a [`bisect`][bis] operation.

-Because Git doesn’t maintain comprehensive lookup tables into its log — [as detailed above](#log) — you will find pages online recommending long, nested commands like this:
+My search engine’s first result for “git checkout by date” gives [a highly-upvoted accepted answer on Stack Overflow][gcod].
+It gives two alternative commands, the first of which is based on Git’s [`rev-parse` feature][grp]:

+        git checkout master@{2020-03-12}

+It’s a bit cryptic, but that’s not its major flaw: it only works if the target commit is in Git’s [reflog], which Git [automatically prunes][gle] to 90 days of history, by default.
+Worse, the command won’t fail outright if the reflog can’t resolve the given date, it will instead give an *incorrect* result on `stdout`, being the closest it can come to your requested date, even if that’s months or years out from your target!
+I’ve even managed to get it to give an incorrect result without the warning by running it on stale Git clones.

+In other words, Git tries its best, and it may or may not warn if it fails, but it absolutely should never be trusted, because it’s working from a purgeable and possibly-stale local cache.

+That same Stack Overflow answer therefore goes on to recommend an entirely different command:

-        git checkout $(git rev-list -n 1 --first-parent --before="2020-04-12" master)
+        git checkout $(git rev-list -n 1 --first-parent --before="2020-03-12" master)

-That’s [the top answer on Stack Overflow][gcod] for “git checkout by date” as surfaced by the web search engine I used, its first search result.

-We believe you get such answers to Git help requests in part because of its lack of an always-up-to-date index into its log and in part because of its “small tools loosely joined” design philosophy.
+We believe you get such answers to Git help requests in part because of its lack of an always-up-to-date [index into its log](#log) and in part because of its “small tools loosely joined” design philosophy.
 This sort of command is therefore composed piece by piece: